-RUFA – Rome University of Fine Arts contributes to building a new way of interacting with the arts, understood in their complexity and diversity.
-The Academy has kept faith with its educational mission: to escape from the banal by changing the premises, thus generating the best possible conditions for reaching innovative conclusions, so that the artist’s gaze can show us even more distant worlds.
+RUFA – Rome University of Fine Arts intends to make its contribution to building a new way of interacting with the arts, taking into consideration their complexity and diversity.
+In following this path, RUFA has kept faith with its educational mission: to escape what is trivial by changing the circumstances, thus generating the best possible conditions for reaching innovative outcomes.

-To give form and substance to a working group to imagine the next thousand days of art: three years to adapt to evolution, to rethink fruition, to urge institutions, public and private bodies to work in synergy.
-But above all with the clear objective of giving voice to students/artists: the future protagonists of the creative and cultural industry.
+It has given form and substance to a working group to imagine the next thousand days of art: three years to adapt to the evolution, to rethink the fruition, to urge public and private institutions and bodies to operate synergistically.
+But above all to give students a voice: the future protagonists of art and of the creative and cultural industry.

-This task force was chaired by Alfio Mongelli, President of RUFA, who in 1998 launched a training project that in recent years has always been able to renew itself.
-The director Fabio Mongelli, the teachers Nicolas Martino, Raffaele Simongini, Davide Dormino and Emanuele Cappelli, will work alongside him.
-And then the RUFA graduates who, over the last five years, with their proposals, winners among the winners, have won the RUFA Contest: Francesca Salvati, Riccardo Quattrociocche, Alain Parroni, Yunfeng Liu, Francesca Cornacchini.
-Their mission is to represent the expectations and feelings of a community that goes beyond RUFA.
+The group was overseen by Maestro Alfio Mongelli, the President of RUFA, the one who in 1998 started an educational project that in recent years has always been able to renew itself.
+He was supported by The Director Fabio Mongelli and the lecturers Emanuele Cappelli, Davide Dormino, Nicolas Martino, Raffaele Simongini.
+And above all by the students who have won RUFA Contest over the past five years: Francesca Salvati, Riccardo Quattrociocche, Alain Parroni, Yunfeng Liu, Francesca Cornacchini.
+And it was precisely the students who were entrusted with the task of thinking and writing a Manifesto for the arts after the apocalypse.
+To represent the expectations and feelings of a community that goes beyond RUFA.

-“O2 – Manifesto for the arts after the apocalypse” – this is the name of the project dedicated to a work by master Alfio Mongelli, recently placed in Wuhan, China, where the pandemic began, is a manifesto that describes the art world from now until the next three years, setting itself as a point of reference especially for the new generations who, in this historical phase, are faced with decisions that are certainly not simple.
-The relationship between art and education, analyzed with the aim of identifying a key to interpreting the world and future professions: a document that can be preparatory to the opening of a debate in society among artists, intellectuals, journalists, curators, professionals and art experts.
-A document that can give rise to opinions and support those who believe in the universal values of beauty and wonder.
+“O2 – Manifesto for the arts after the apocalypse” – this is the name of the project dedicated to the work of Maestro Alfio Mongelli, recently placed in Wuhan, China, where the pandemic began – is a Manifesto that describes the art world from now until the next three years, placing itself as a point of reference especially for the new generations who, in this historical phase, are faced with decisions that are certainly not simple.
+The relationship between art and education, analyzed with the aim of identifying a key to interprete the world and future professions: it is intended to be a preparatory document to start a debate in society between artists, intellectuals, journalists, curators, critics, professionals and art experts.
+A document that can generate an exchange of ideas and that can be of support and help those who believe in the universal values of beauty and wonder.